MarcoPWx/Scraper/docs/EPICS.md

   - Link from teach logs to sections (deep links)
 - Done when
   - A new user can become productive without leaving the app
+  - Acceptance tests pass in CI: unit (doc anchors map), e2e (teach logs link to docs in report or UI)

 Epic 5 — Tauri Frontend (Desktop)